leoguzi/leoguzi/README.md

 ### Hi there, I'm Léo 👋

 I'm a electrical engineering undergraduate student that recently discovered a new passion: software development.
-Currently I'm improoving my skills on developing beautiful Front-end applications using React.js and reliable Back-end APIs using Node.js.
+Currently I'm improving my skills on developing beautiful Front-end applications using React.js and reliable Back-end APIs using Node.js.

 ### Languages and tools: